365businessdev/docs/_i18n/en-US/_docs/365-business-print-agent/print-agent-whatis.md

 ![365 business Print Agent - Cloud Architecture](/assets/images/365-business-print-agent/dac49de2188026388c10da8f28100d6b562b6bed375acee85c8a0f64d53142bc.png)

-> **Good to know!**<br>The 365 business Print Agent Cloud service is hosted in Germany and does not store any print job or printer data.
+> **Good to know**<br>The 365 business Print Agent Cloud service is hosted in Germany and does not store any print job or printer data.
 The service acts like a relay and creates a real-time connection to the Print Agent Service (connector).<br>Your data is absolutely safe and will never be stored or analyzed for any reason.

 | Component | Description |
 | --- | --- |